Florida Keys, USA

 Pigeon Key: A Legacy of Henry Flagler's Determination

-We advance to Pigeon Key, an islander and former camp where, between 1908 and 1912, lived about 400 of the thousands of workers hired by Flagler at 1.5 dollars a day.
-There, we learned of many other curiosities and adventures, protected from a sudden new rush of water in the old museum buildings.
+We advance to Pigeon Key, an islet and former camp where, between 1908 and 1912, around 400 of the thousands of workers hired by Flagler lived for 1.5 dollars a day.

 From Pigeon Key, we proceed to Bahia Honda Key and Bahia Honda State Park.
 There, finally, the Florida Keys reveal a little of its bathing facet: white coral sands, coconut trees standing out above a mangrove forest, but not only that.